jtread1215/workday-scheduler/README.md

 # Workday-Scheduler
+A simple calendar app for scheduling your work day.

 # Description
 This application is a useful tool for any user to utilize as a daily work planner from 9 am to 5 pm.